ianlcurtis/devboxlab/README.md

 -   Ensure that **"Azure Active Directory join"** is selected

--   Call the connection **"uk-con"** and select the network that was created in the previous step
+-   Call the connection **"uk-con"** and select the UK network that was created in the previous step

 <div style="text-align: center; margin-top: 10px; margin-bottom: 10px; display: block;"><img src="./media/image9.png" width="50%" /></div>

 -   Click **"Review & Create"** and confirm the deployment by clicking **"Create"**.
--   Do the same for the Indian Dev team creating a connection called "india-con" in India Central.
+-   Repeat this for the Indian Dev team creating a connection called **"india-con"** attaching it to the *India-vnet* vnet.
 </details>

 ### Create a Dev Center